AnthonyDiBlasio/regex-tutorial/gist.regex.md

 \Z - end of a string before the line break
 ## Author
+Hi my name is Anthony DiBlasio, and I am a web developer who has a passion for learning, creating and exploring new ideas and concepts.
+I hope this tutorial helps out, thanks for taking a look.
 [GitHub Profile](https://github.com/anthonydiblasio/)
 I can be reached at anthony.diblasio11@gmail.com.